Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 [^1]: [Sergey Ioffe, Christian Szegedy, "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift", 2015.](https://arxiv.org/abs/1502.03167)
 [^2]: [Shibani Santurkar, "How Does Batch Normalization Help Optimization", 2019.](https://arxiv.org/pdf/1805.11604.pdf)

-In this blog, we will go through the list of items:
+In this article, we will go through the list of items:
 <ol>
   <li>What is batch norm and implement a simple neuron net with batch norm layer</li>
   <li> Discussion of first benefit: preventing dead or saturated units</li>